Chicago Union Stock Yards fire (1910): Memorials

 In 2004, a memorial to all Chicago firefighters who have perished in the line of duty was erected near the location of the 1910 Stock Yards fire.
 The memorial was created at the urging of Chicago firefighters, who helped to raise about 75% of the $170,000 cost of the statue.
-At the time it was dedicated, the names of 530 deceased firefighters were carved around its base.
+The memorial includes the names of all Chicago firefighters who have died in the line of duty since 1865.

+A historical marker titled "The Fallen 21," affixed to the old Union Stock Yard Gate a short distance from the memorial, offers a description of the fire.

 Early film pioneer Freeman Harrison Owens filmed a newsreel of the fire and the firefighting effort.